Temple Lot: Attempts to build a temple

 On February 4, 1927, Otto Fetting, an apostle of the Church of Christ (Temple Lot), claimed that John the Baptist had visited him at his home as an angel and urged construction of a temple on the Temple Lot.
 Fetting's claim was officially endorsed by the leading quorum of the church and by most of the laity, and ground was broken on April 6, 1929, with instructions that the temple was to be completed within seven years.
 The proposed structure was to be 180 ft in length 90 ft in width.
-After staking out a portion of the ground, an angel allegedly appeared and stated that "[t]he building that you have staked is ten feet too far east, and if you will move the stakes then it shall stand upon the place that has been pointed out by the finger of God."
+After staking out a portion of the ground, an angel purportedly appeared to say: "The building that you have staked is ten feet too far east, and if you will move the stakes then it shall stand upon the place that has been pointed out by the finger of God."
 Excavations revealed the stones originally buried by Joseph Smith, in line with the survey markers.
-These two stones are currently in the Temple Lot headquarters building, while their original position is marked by two other engraved stones embedded visibly in the lot.
-The outer corners of the temple are presently marked by similar stones.
+These two stones are in the Temple Lot headquarters building, while their original position is marked by two other engraved stones embedded visibly in the lot.
+The outer corners of the temple are marked by similar stones.

 A doctrinal dispute within the Temple Lot organization about baptism ensued later that year, and Fetting was censured by a majority vote of fellow apostles at a church conference in October 1929.
 Fetting left the Temple Lot church at this time, taking many members with him who eventually founded the Church of Christ (Fettingite) and the Church of Christ with the Elijah Message.
 Although the Temple Lot church solicited donations for its proposed temple from individuals and even from other Latter Day Saint organizations, little money was forthcoming (none from the other organizations), and construction never progressed beyond excavating for the structure's foundation.
 This unsightly hole was filled in by the city of Independence in 1946, after the Temple Lot church had finally abandoned all efforts on the project.
 The Temple Lot church relandscaped the area, which presently comprises a grassy field, with a few trees and the Temple Lot headquarters building at its northeast end.
 No further plans for construction of a temple on the site have been announced.

 First arson incident

 The first meetinghouse constructed on the Temple Lot was the home of Edward Partridge, which served as a schoolhouse, a Sunday meetinghouse, and a Conference Center.
-It was burned by arson along with an estimated "200 homes" belonging to Latter Day Saints on November 5, 1833.
+It was burned by arson along with an estimated 200 homes belonging to Latter Day Saints on November 5, 1833.